-The authors acknowledge the support from the Bank of Canada and useful comments from Stefano Gnocchi, Senior Research Director in the Canadian Economic Analysis Department.
-The authors are especially grateful for the help, encouragement and constructive comments of the former head of the Bank of Canada's model development division Oleksiy Kryvtsov, who initiated this project, and the current head of the division José Dorich, who led this project and brought it to its completion.
+The authors acknowledge the support from the Bank of Canada and useful comments from Stefano Gnocchi, the senior research director in the Canadian economic analysis department.
+The authors are especially grateful for help, encouragement and constructive comments of the former head of Bank of Canada's model development division Oleksiy Kryvtsov, who initiated this project, and the current head of the division José Dorich, who led this project and brought it to its completion.
 The authors are also thankful to HanJing Xie for excellent assistance.
-The views expressed in this paper are solely those of the authors and may differ from official Bank of Canada views.
-No responsibility for them should be attributed to the Bank of Canada.